-Pay for locksmiths varies depending on experience, allowances and location.
+Pay for locksmiths varies depending on experience, fees and location.

-- Qualified locksmiths with one to three years' experience usually earn between $20 and $25.
+- Locksmiths with one to three years' experience usually earn up to $25 an hour.

-- Qualified locksmiths with more than three years' experience can earn between $25 and $29.
+- Qualified locksmiths with more than three years' experience can earn between $25 and $29 an hour.

-- Self-employed locksmiths may earn considerably more than this, depending on the success of their business.
+Locksmiths who run their own business may earn more than this, but their income depends on the success of the business.

 What you will do

 Locksmiths may do some or all of the following:

 - install and repair locks and safes

 - cut or make keys to fit locks and reset combination locks

 - advise clients on locks, safes and general security needs